This component is deprecated as the Apache Mina 1.x project is EOL. Instead use MINA2 or Netty instead.

 You can specify a codec in the Registry using the codec option.
 If you are using TCP and no codec is specified then the

 textline flag is used to determine if text line based codec or object serialization should be used instead.
 By default the object serialization is used.

 For UDP if no codec is specified the default uses a basic

 ByteBuffer based codec.

 The VM protocol is used as a direct forwarding mechanism in the same JVM.
 See the MINA VM-Pipe API documentation for details.

 A Mina producer has a default timeout value of 30 seconds, while it waits for a response from the remote server.

-In normal use, camel-mina only supports marshalling the body content—message headers and exchange properties are not sent.
+camel-mina only supports marshalling the body content—message headers and exchange properties are not sent.